 Reason for Amendment Procedure by Article 368

-The time is not static, it’s continuing to change.
+Time is not static, it’s continuing to change.
 The Constitution needs to be revised.
 People’s social, cultural, and political situation is starting to shift.
 If the constitutional changes were not made, we would not be able to encounter the future difficulties and it would become a hurdle in the path of development.
-There is an explanation of why our founding fathers made the constitution as robust as it is today.
+There is an explanation of why our founding fathers made the Constitution as robust as it is today.
 It is to ensure the plans are changing with the country’s growth.
-Therefore, according to Article 368, Parliament’s powers to amend the constitution are unlimited in respect of parts of the constitution which it wishes to amend.
+Therefore, according to Article 368, Parliament’s powers to amend the Constitution are unlimited in respect of parts of the Constitution that it wishes to amend.

 The basic structure of the Indian Constitution